This guide has been updated.

 - Take a virtual field trip to Ellis Island and learn more about immigration in the United States at Scholastic’s website.

 - Visit the Smithsonian museums virtually by clicking on “Explore & Learn/Explore interests” to see objects from the museums’ collections, with annotations.

 - The Junior Ranger Program, offered by the National Park Service, includes free online activity books that touch on topics such as archaeology, paleontology, space, the ocean and more.
 The books include activities that can be completed indoors or outside.

 - The National Park Service also offers webcams with live video of national parks, plus interactive online exhibits and numerous articles and pictures.

 - Travel & Leisure has compiled 13 virtual train rides allowing you to “explore” countrysides in Europe, Asia, North America and more.

 - Through a partnership across many states, the Civil Rights Trail highlights more than 100 significant sites in the history of the Civil Rights movement.
 The website includes galleries and images, plus tools to plan a trip when travel is less restricted.

 - Watch more than 100 back episodes of National Geographic Kids’ geography show, “Are We There Yet?” on YouTube.
-The show is for kids ages 4 to 8 and hosted by brother-sister duos who explore unfamiliar locations across the globe.
+The show is for kids ages 4 to 8 and hosted by sibling duos who explore unfamiliar locations across the globe.

 Living through a pandemic can be frightening and frustrating, with the routines of daily life disrupted and coping mechanisms limited by a world on pause.
 Too much energy, too little space.
 Too much time, too little to do.
 And, always, too much scary news.
 Helping kids understand their emotions and how to manage them is uniquely important during this strange time.
 The resources listed here will help parents talk with their children about the novel coronavirus, teach relaxation and mindfulness and help make all our emotions a little bit easier to navigate.